Georgia – Khulo Valley Heliskiing

 Helicopter and Pilots

 In the Khulo Valley we normally use a Eurocopter B3 plus AS 350 from the renowned Austrian company Wucher Helicopter.
 This has become the helicopter of choice for small groups for heliskiing operations worldwide.
-Its powerful engine will propel us smoothly and quickly to heights of over 4000 metres.
+Its powerful engine will propel us smoothly and quickly to the nearby peaks.
 It offers space for four guests, one guide, and one piolet per flight.
 Our piolets are from alpine countries and have years of experience with heliskiing.
 We offer a large and exclusive heli-ski area to only 12 guests per week and therefore only have one helicopter on site.
 Despite having the best maintenance and a local mechanic, unforeseen defects can ground the helicopter for short periods.
 Any faults can usually be resolved within 24 hours.

 Runs and Terrain